Harkarman/clover-v2/README.md

-##Codeial-react
-Basic social media site with React as front-end and Codeial API as back end.
+Codeial-react is a basic social media site with React as front-end and Codeial API as back end.